-This course teaches students to provide client centered, evidence-based services for the growing cohort of older adults.
+This course teaches students to provide client-centered, evidence-based services for the growing cohort of older adults.
 Students will explain the interaction between the aging process and disability and explore how this impacts performance and engagement in occupation for both the client and any supporters/caregivers of clients.
-Students will apply an occupation-based and client-centered approach to identify appropriate evaluation and intervention strategies for the older adult client in a variety of occupational therapy practice contexts including hospital settings, rehabilitation centers, intermediate and log-term care facilities, assisted living facilities, senior centers, adult day care centers, and home care.
+Level 1 Fieldwork experiences with older adults is integrated within the course.
 PREREQUISITES: OTR5232, OTR5233, OTR5431, OTR5432, OTR 5240